-Protein powders are most definitely not created equal, and trying to find the best one for your needs can be beyond complicated.
+Protein powders are most definitely not created equal, and trying to find the best one for your needs whether you're vegan, an athlete or pregnant can be beyond complicated.
 With so many brands, flavors and protein sources on the market, deciphering the label can feel overwhelming.
 We did the leg work for you and asked a registered dietitian and certified athletic trainer, and these powders earned top honors.

 How to Use Protein Powder

 Protein supplements are meant to supplement gaps in the diet – not replace whole foods.
 If you are pressed for time after a workout or trying to boost the protein at a meal or snack, protein powders can be a convenient way to help, but keep in mind, they are not one size fits all.
 Formulations vary and many include extensive lists of additional ingredients that you may or may not want in your day.
 Contrary to popular belief, there’s no need to add protein powder to all meals and snacks.
 Seek out predominantly protein-rich foods to help you achieve your daily needs first.
 Then, a reasonable use of a protein powder — no more than one serving a day — can help you reach your protein goals.
 Most protein powders contain little or no carbs but taste sweet with the addition of low or no calorie sweeteners like stevia and sucralose.
 Protein powders can be mixed with water or another liquid using a protein shaker or blender.

 Since the dietary supplement industry is poorly regulated, competitive athletes or those with dietary restrictions should seek out supplements with third-party verification from companies like NSF Certified for Sport and Informed Sport to ensure label accuracy.